emdash-ie/Notes/Computer Science/CS4xxx/CS4616 - Distributed Algorithms/3 - Leader Election.md

 The final phase takes time $n$, an incomplete phase where tokens only travel outbound.

-Second=last phase is phase $l = \lceil logn \rceil - 1$ and its time complexity is at least the total time complexity of all preceding phases.
+Second-last phase is phase $l = \lceil logn \rceil - 1$ and its time complexity is at least the total time complexity of all preceding phases.

 Total time complexity of all phases (except for the last one): $2 \times 2^{\lceil logn \rceil}$.